bigjosh/Vibe-V2/Calibration Controller/README.md

-The Calibration Controller helps you find precise values for the VIBE's speed settings.
+﻿The Calibration Controller helps you find precise values for the VIBE's speed settings.
 It connects to a specially outfited VIBE device though the power jack so settings can be tested interactively under real use conditions.

 <img src="/Calibration Controller/DSC08125.JPG">